jautschbach/nbotools/README.md

    - Enter a number (0–8) to select an option.
    - Follow additional prompts for specific calculations or analyses.

 4. If you want to test the `.47` file basis set conventions, use the `parse-namelist` code under `tools`.
 This is for GTO basis sets only.
-There are several `.47` files provided under directory `tools/file47-examples`. `cd` to this directory and convert the `.47` data to a Fortran namelist input by running
+There are several `.47` files provided under directory `tools/file47-examples`.
+Change to this directory and convert the `.47` data to a Fortran namelist input by running
 `python3 ../convert-47-to-namelists.py <file.47>`
 which will create a file `file.namelists`.
-Assuming that the Fortran code in `../parse-namelists` has been compiled (e.g., with `gfortran`, type `make`), you can now run it with the `.namelists` file like this:
+Assuming that the Fortran code in `../parse-namelists` has been compiled (e.g., with `gfortran`; type `make`), you can now run it with the `.namelists` file like this:
 `../parse-namelists/parse-namelists < file.namelists`
 The program will output information about the basis set and other data that were present in the `.47` file and attempt to calculate the overlap matrix and compare it to the original overlap matrix from the `.47` file.
-If those are not the saame within tight numerical thresholds, you will likely not be able to run NBOTools or the accompanying nbo2cube software (https://github.com/jautschbach/nbo2cube) without encountering problems.
+If those are not the same within tight numerical thresholds, you will likely not be able to run NBOTools or the accompanying nbo2cube software (https://github.com/jautschbach/nbo2cube) without encountering problems.
 Likewise, if `parse-namelists` exits with an error prior to generating the overlap matrix, it is probably not safe to use the corresponding `.47` file with NBOTools or nbo2cube.